Skip to main content

 Visa4000 0000 0000 0010111Any future dateJohn Doe1234 Visa St, Visa, CA 12345

-Polling capabilities status changes
+Query for status changes

-To detect changes to the capabilities status after initial tokenization (e.g., from REQUIRES_REVIEWENABLED), poll for the Customer object with the list of reusable payment methods (each will have a list of capabilities and their latest status).
+To detect changes to the capabilities status after initial tokenization (e.g., from REQUIRES_REVIEWENABLED), query for the Customer object with the list of reusable payment methods (each will have a list of capabilities and their latest status).
 You can remove the checkoutToken object from the query.

-query FindCustomer($customerIdentifier: String!) {
+query FindCustomerCapabilities($customerIdentifier: String!) {

 customer(customerIdentifier: $customerIdentifier) {